MuhammadAbdullah-10/AI_in_psychiatric_care/README.md

 - **Date**: June 2025
 - **Focus**: Leveraging AI (machine learning, deep learning, NLP) to analyze speech, text, physiological signals, and neuroimaging for early detection of disorders like depression and anxiety, with personalized intervention strategies.

-As the leader of this research, I (M Abdullah Aamir) coordinated the team, oversaw the integration of diverse data sources, and ensured the paper addressed ethical challenges and future directions.
-The paper is compiled into `AI_Psychiatric_Care_Research_Paper.pdf`.
+As responsible for feature scaling and feature extraction, I applied various scaling and extraction techniques on the datasets collected by the collection team to make the datasets ready to be fed to our AI models.The paper is compiled into `AI_Psychiatric_Care_Research_Paper.pdf`.

 ## Files